 P.S.
 Forgive my grainy photos!
 I only video taped this DIY and had to take stills from the movie!

-Lets learn how to achieve the chippy look.
+The chippy paint technique is simple as well.
 I have a detailed blog post here on how to achieve the distressed look using wax as well.

 Take your vaseline and rub it lightly onto the edges and corners of your board.
 Miss some spots on purpose.
 Then add some in sporadic spots on your board.
 The more you use the more of the stain will show through for your outcome.

 Add a layer of white paint (or any color your prefer) to your board.
 It doesn’t have to be super covered well, just “good enough.”
 I use Behr Paint and Primer – I love it for the chippy look!
-Let fully dry before the next step.
+Let fully dry while you work on the next step.

 Type out your word and mess with the fonts.
 I really like Bordeaux Roman Bold LET for my signs.
 You can fit about 3 letters per sheet if you use the 800 size.
 If you don’t have that font you can download it here.

 Make sure you fiddle with it on your board to make sure it fits before the next step, which is cutting the letters.
 You will cut as close to the edge as possible, keeping letters connected if you can.
-This helps the placement goes smoother.
+This helps the placement go on smoother.

 Also make sure to get glue over the entire letter.
 Every bit of ink must have glue on it to adhere well to the board.